Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Each `ASTEROIDGROUP` block has six subfields corresponding to orbital parameters.
 Each orbital parameter has a block describing the distribution of that parameter:
 * `dist`: the distribution from which the parameter will be drawn.
-Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), Lognormal, Rayleigh, Gamma, Beta, or Exponential.
+Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), LogNormal, Rayleigh, Gamma, Beta, or Exponential.
 Note that the Beta distribution is rescaled from its usual interval `(0, 1)` to `(min, max)`.
 * `min`: the minimum value of the parameter.
 Currently used by Uniform, LogUniform, and Beta.
 * `max`: the maximum value of the parameter.
 Currently used by Uniform, LogUniform, and Beta.
 * `avg`: the average value of the parameter.
-Currently used by Gaussian, Lognormal, Rayleigh, Gamma, Beta, and Exponential.
+Currently used by Gaussian, LogNormal, Rayleigh, Gamma, Beta, and Exponential.
 * `stddev`: the standard deviation of the parameter.
-Currently used by Gaussian, Lognormal, Gamma, and Beta.
+Currently used by Gaussian, LogNormal, Gamma, and Beta.

 Allowed values of `min`, `max`, `avg`, and `stddev` are:
 * A floating-point number, giving the exact value (in appropriate units) for the parameter